base/base/docs/specs/experimental/op-contracts-manager.md

 ### Contract Deployments

-All contracts deployed by the OP Stack Manager are deployed with CREATE2, with a salt equal to either:
+All contracts deployed by the OP Contracts Manager are deployed with CREATE2, with a salt equal to either:

 - The L2 chain ID, or